It’s headed into winter so I thought I would write a round-up of my current top 10 favorite houseplants.

 I love plants.
 I am a plant collector, a plant hoarder, or a plant fanatic.
-Whatever you want to call me, I have quite a few plants and keep searching for the next one!
+Whatever you want to call me, I have quite a few plants and keep searching for the next one or two!

-I think you’ll love learning about houseplants and want to start your own indoor garden collection of plants.
+I think you’ll love learning about houseplants.
+Maybe you’ll even want to start your own indoor garden collection of plants.

 Here are my favorite houseplants.
 Some are unusual, some are easily found.
 All of them are easy to care for.